About this site

 Our love of Pikes Peak and Colorado Springs started when we moved to the area in 2000.
-During our first summer, we visited many local attractions including Garden of the Gods, the Air Force Academy, Royal Gorge and Cave of the Winds.
-We also drove the Pikes Peak Highway to the summit.
+During our first summer, we first visited Garden of the Gods, as it was very accessble.
+However, it wasn't long until we drove the Pikes Peak Highway to the summit.
+Sweet!
 When out-of-state friends visited, we took them to the summit via the Cog Rail.
+And, slowly but surely we visited the many other attractions in the area including Seven Falls, the Air Force Academy, Royal Gorge, Cave of the Winds and more.

 Over the next several months, we became fascinated with Pikes Peak and started to develop our library of books, brochures and information about the area.
 We also started on our collection of memorabilia including old postcards, flyers, photos and other artwork, as well as Pikes Peak coins, salt-and-pepper shakers, glass- and plate-ware, and other tourist jim-cracks.